dro-1/appwrite-url-shortener/README.md

 When done, run

 ```
-node appwrite.js
+node appwrite-links.js
 ```

-The command runs the appwrite.js which creates our LINKS collection and spits out its ID, so copy it and insert it into the .env file.
+The command runs the appwrite-links.js which creates our LINKS collection and spits out its ID, so copy it and insert it into the .env file.

 Then run

 ```
-yarn dev
+yarn start
 ```

 to start the local server.